captivea-jeu/mcp-grpc-odoo/README.md

+# THIS IS A WIP, I JUST SETUP gRPC on Odoo and was able to hit the endpoint, now I'm trying to integrate it with the odoo-mcp library for better performance

 # Odoo MCP Server

 An MCP server implementation that integrates with Odoo ERP systems, enabling AI assistants to interact with Odoo data and functionality through the Model Context Protocol.